karlnordstrom/TTBB/README.md

 `plotter raw_data RT constant`

-Now this will print the \latex file to your standard output, so you have to redirect it into a file of your choosing:
+Now this will print the \LaTeX file to your standard output, so you have to redirect it into a file of your choosing:

 `plotter raw_data RT constant > plot.dat`